 The work that George Pal turned to was the H.G.
 Wells novel The War of the Worlds (1898), which in itself was the common ancestor of all alien invader stories.
 Indeed, H.G.
 Wells’s The War of the Worlds was the work that produced the central image of malevolent, tentacled little green men that became a cliche in 1930s pulp science-fiction.
 There had been plans to film the H.G.
 Wells novel over the previous three decades, with names like Soviet director Sergei Eisenstein, director of the silent classic Battleship Potemkin (1925), attached in the 1920s; Cecil B. De Mille of The Ten Commandments (1956) fame during the 1930s; stop-motion animator Ray Harryhausen, the cult figure behind The 7th Voyage of Sinbad (1958) and Clash of the Titans (1981), who conceived his own version and even shot some test footage in the 1940s (which still survives – see here on YouTube); and reportedly later Alfred Hitchcock, as well as producer Alexander Korda who collaborated with H.G.
 Wells on the visionary science-fiction film Things to Come (1936).
 Of course, on October 30, 1938, Orson Welles and his Mercury Theatre produced their famous radio adaptation, which caused panic due to Welles’s relaying it as a faked news broadcast that many thought to be the real thing.

 In a move that has brought an outcry from many purists, George Pal gave the H.G.
 Wells novel a facelift.
 Firstly, the Martian war machines were changed from tripods that strode across the landscape to sleek manta ray-like flying machines.
 No doubt, this was for ease of special effects.
 Even though Pal was a stop motion animator with his Puppetoon shorts, he clearly realised that stop motion animating tripedial war machines for the film would have been expensive and time-consuming.
 His solution was to eliminate the legs on the machines, allowing them to be brought to life using models on wires.
-(Although, if you look closely in one shot, you can see that the war machines do have tripods in the form of three electrical force ‘legs’ reaching down to the ground, although they never do in any subsequent shots.)
+(Although, if you look closely in one shot, you can see that the war machines do have tripods in the form of three electrical force ‘legs’ reaching down to the ground, although they never do in any subsequent shots.
+In an article by Pal in Famous Monsters of Filmland #140, he states that his original intention was to have the machines fly on three legs of electrical charge but the amount of voltage required was too unsafe for shooting on a soundstage.
+Instead he built three 42 inch models that were controlled like puppets on fifteen wires run overhead).

 The most important of the changes made to the story was in transposing the setting from Wells’s contemporary Victorian England to Pal’s contemporary 1950s California.
 Again, this upset many purists (although it should also be noted that Orson Welles gave the story exactly the same contemporary updating in his radio broadcast).
 This at least keeps intact the metaphor of hubris that underlies the story, the shock sense of sleepy middle-class England being rent asunder.
 Wells’s The War of the Worlds is seen as a parable about the might of Victorian Imperialism being brought to its knees by an overwhelmingly technologically superior force; similarly, the update becomes a parable about the fragility of US post-War nationalism, fearful of its own vulnerability in the new Atomic Age.
 Despite changes made, the film at least uplifts the essence of the book to a different milieu and is faithful to the heart of what H.G.
 Wells wrote.
 The invasion here also takes in a far more international perspective – Wells never mentioned what happened to other countries – whereas the film cuts away to show other cities being obliterated, even if the action remains based in the US.